There’s a ton of new fad diets today that are great for burning fat.

 3. Low-Carb Diet

 Low-carb diets restrict the contribution of carbohydrates to your diet.
-Over the years, studies have examined different low-carb diets, and as proven by results, work rather well for burning fat.
+Over the years, studies have examined different low-carb diets work rather well for burning fat.

 “Studies have shown low-carb approaches to be superior to other dietary approaches in producing rapid weight loss for the first 6-12 months .” - Robert Oh, Healthcare Researcher